Mirantis Container Cloud (MCC) becomes part of Mirantis OpenStack for Kubernetes (MOSK)!

 migrate all existing Ceph clusters, which are still utilizing the device names

-symlinks, to the by-id
+or device by-path symlinks, to the by-id format.

-This section explains how to configure the MiraCeph
+This section explains how to configure the MiraCeph specification to use

-symlinks instead of disk names and by-path
+the by-id symlinks instead of disk names and by-path identifiers as the

 default method of addressing storage devices.